 Its one of two, either a lit ass studio with 50 people going crazy or I gotta be by myself really zoned in.

-Is there a general concept behind your latest project Photosynthesis or is it more just an EP of songs ?
+Is there a general concept behind your latest

+Its a little bit of both.
+From a sound perspective its really just a collection of songs that aren't going to make the full length project (Late Bloomer), but conceptually I think the through line in it is about growth.
 I've been in this game a long time, growing up really close to LA and in LA.
 So now I feel like this is sort of my second approach; I've had a lot of time to grow and develop a story over time.

-Would you say there’s more room for artistic expression and creativity for today's youth (with the availability of the internet)?
+expression and creativity for today's youth (with the availability of the

 I think over all there is more room to do whatever you want to do.
 But I think the thing that the internet also does is give everyone access to compare themselves all the time.
 And really that does the opposite, it stunts creative growth.

-In your opinion is putting out quality music or “star quality” more important for an artist?
+In your opinion isputting out quality music or “star quality”

+more important for an artist?
 I think that the star quality probably is important because in this day and age branding is so key for music out there.
 And its not that I'm the type of person that puts branding over the music, its just that everyone has a good song because of technology and computers (in production) so you have to have something to separate yourself.
 Even though the internet is such a good way to get your music out, overall you can't substitute physically reaching out and making someone feel something.
 I think that's still the most important piece.

-Since this is also a blog about personal style and fashion, how would you describe your personal sense of style and would you say it has an effect on how you feel?
+and fashion, how would you describe your personal sense of style and would you

 Its so crazy!
 Its really just how I feel when I wake up in the morning.
 I'm inspired by everything; the freshest person I've seen today was this bum chick.
 She had on this long extendo tee with these dope striped pants, and this sick ass corduroy jacket!
 I'm super about the eclectic look and kind of throwing things together.
 I like to mix match patterns a lot.
+Honestly a lot of my biggest inspiration is transients.
+Its straight up Kurt, Andre 3000, just people who aren't really 'fashion' but more so style.

-Finally, what should your fans look out for next?
-Any exciting news?
+Finally, what should your fans look out for

 We got a couple things coming.
 I have this song called Photo Booth that I've been playing for probably like a year and I'm finally putting that out.
 And I'm actually doing a video with PHHHOTO so that should be really dope.
+Then more content for Photosynthesis, and I might sneak in another project before Late Bloomer.
+But honestly just gonna be tons of video, music, all kinds of stuff!

 Write that down in your note pad, or i-Phone 6, or as Graffiti while coasting on your hoverboard.